Susan S. & Kenneth Wallach Foundation

 Support for Infrastructure and Endowment

-Major gifts like the $10 million to Radcliffe Institute (establishing a named building) and $1.25 million to Lincoln Center suggest the Wallachs are interested in transformative gifts that create lasting infrastructure rather than just program support.
+Major gifts like the $10 million to Radcliffe Institute (establishing a named building) and $1.25 million to Lincoln Center suggest the Wallachs are interested in transformative gifts that create lasting infrastructure rather than just programme support.

 Alignment with Personal Passions

 The Wallachs' giving closely mirrors their personal involvement.
-Kenneth's board service at the National Book Foundation correlates with foundation grants to that organization.
+Kenneth's board service at the National Book Foundation correlates with foundation grants to that organisation.
 Susan's leadership at Chamber Music Society correlates with significant support there.

 New York Focus